+Physical threats are an ongoing challenge for correctional officers.
 Inmates are creative and inventive in fashioning improvised stab weapons from everyday objects or materials – even objects as simple as toothbrushes.
-To ensure that correctional officers have the protection they need against these threats, the National Institute of Justice maintains the stab-resistant body armor standard to ensure officers have the appropriate protection against the knife and spike threats they face.
+To ensure that correctional officers have the protection they need against these threats, the National Institute of Justice maintains the stab-resistant body armor standard to ensure officers have the appropriate protection against the knife and spike threats they encounter.

 Through programs such as the Patrick Leahy Bulletproof Vest Partnership and the NIJ Standards and Conformity Assessment Program, and through electronic monitoring and other corrections technology research, the Office of Justice Programs is working to provide critical safety information and resources to corrections personnel.

 Visit the following pages for resources from the Office of Justice Programs and other federal sources: